jordanh/cp4pc/readme.txt

 4) Support for ZB ZBee with the PC as the coordinator
 5) normal iDigi/EDP upload works

-Notes:
-1) you must use Python 2.6 or newer - it won't work with Python 2.4.3 due to missing standard modules

 What is unknown or TBD:
 1) TBD - does DigiMesh and others work?
 2) TBD - the PC does not appear to show up on the iDigi 'XBee Networks' page

 Steps to use:

-1) Add an Xbee (XStick or XBIB) to your PC.
+1) Add an XBee (XStick or XBIB) to your PC.
 Flash the XBee with API Coordinator firmware, add settings:
  BD=7 : Set a baud rate to 115,200
  CE=1 : enable coordinator (this may be optional - TBD) AP=1 : enable API mode
- AO=1 : enable explict messages
+ AO=1 : enable explicit messages

 2) Checkout and place the cp4pc directory in a convenient drive location, such as C:\Python26\Lib\site-packages\cp4pc